Towards the impact of GMC collisions on the star formation rate: Discussion

-In our simulations we make use of sink particles as our representation of stars or star clusters which are able to continue accreting after forming (see Sect~\ref{sect:SF}).
-In contrast, \citet{2017ApJ...841...88W} make use of star particles that are formed stochastically with a fixed efficiency per free-fall time in gas cells on the finest level of refinement in their simulation that satisfy a suitably chosen criterion.
+In our simulations we make use of sink particles as our representation of stars/protostellar systems, which are able to continue accreting after forming (see Sect~\ref{sect:SF}).
+In contrast, W17 make use of star particles that are formed stochastically with a fixed efficiency per free-fall time in gas cells on the finest level of refinement in their simulation that satisfy a suitably chosen criterion.
 In their ``density-regulated'' models, this criterion is a simple density threshold: star formation is permitted only in gas denser than $n_{\rm th} = 10^{6} \: {\rm cm^{-3}}$.
-In their ``magnetically-regulated'' models, on the other hand, star formation is permitted only in cells that are magnetically supercritical.
-Notably, they do not require the gas flow to be converging or the gas to be gravitationally bound in order for it to be eligible to form stars.
-A final difference between the treatment of star formation in the two approaches is that the star particles formed in the \citet{2017ApJ...841...88W} simulations have a fixed mass from the moment that they form, whereas our sink particles can continue to accrete mass as they age. \citet{2017ApJ...841...88W} argue that fixing the star particle mass is a way of approximately accounting for the effects of stellar feedback, and so logically simulations without this restriction should form a greater number of stars.
-However, comparison between our runs and those of \citet{2017ApJ...841...88W} shows that we actually recover much lower star formation rates, by around an order of magnitude.
+In their ``magnetically-regulated'' models, on the other hand, star formation is permitted only in cells that are magnetically supercritical, although their adoption of a fixed star particle mass also acts as an effective density threshold, preventing stars from forming in cells less dense than $3.55 \times 10^{5} \: {\rm cm^{-3}}$ in most of their ``magnetically-regulated'' runs.
+Notably, W17 do not require the gas flow to be converging or the gas to be gravitationally bound in order for it to be eligible to form stars.